microsoftgraph/msgraph-training-powerautomate/tutorial/authorize-connector.md

 > [!IMPORTANT]
 > The following steps requires that you are logged in with administrator privileges.

-In [Microsoft Flow](https://flow.microsoft.com), go to the Connector configuration screen and choose the **Test** link in the navigation menu.
+In [Microsoft Power Automate](https://flow.microsoft.com), go to the Connector configuration screen and choose the **Test** link in the navigation menu.
 Choose the **New Connection** link.
 Sign in with your Office 365 tenant administrator's Azure Active Directory account.

 When prompted for the requested permissions, check **Consent on behalf of your organization** and then choose **Accept** to authorize permissions.